elpatron68/SnowRunner-Tool/Readme.md

 ## Installation

+### Installation From Zip File (Recommended)

 1. Microsoft .NET Framework 4.7.2. **must be installed** for *SnowRunner-Tool* to start!
 It should deliver with Windows Updates, but it is not a mandatory update.
-You can download .NET Framework 4.7.2 [here](http://go.microsoft.com/fwlink/?linkid=863262).
+You can manually download .NET Framework 4.7.2 [here](http://go.microsoft.com/fwlink/?linkid=863262) or update your Windows - see optional updates.
-2. Download the latest version from [Github Releases](https://github.com/elpatron68/SnowRunner-Tool/releases) or [mod.io](https://snowrunner.mod.io/snowrunner-tool/#15370) and unzip the files to a location of your choice. **Never download the file from any other website**!
+2. Download the latest *Release.zip* from [Github Releases](https://github.com/elpatron68/SnowRunner-Tool/releases) or [mod.io](https://snowrunner.mod.io/snowrunner-tool/#15370) and unzip the files to a location of your choice. **Never download the file from any other website**!
 3. Start `SnowRunner-Tool.exe` or create a desktop shortcut.
 Windows will warn you about using suspicious software as this program is not signed with a valid certificate.
 You have to accept this at the first start.

+### Installation With Setup.exe (Experimental)

+1. Download the latest *Setup.exe* from [Github Releases](https://github.com/elpatron68/SnowRunner-Tool/releases)
+2. Install *SnowRunner-Tool*  by starting the setup.
+The setup will install the required Microsoft .NET Framework 4.7.2 if it is not found on your computer.

 ## Uninstall

+### Zip File Version

 *SnowRunner-Tool* does not create any further files or registry settings.
 Just delete the folder you unzipped it to.

+### Setup Version

+Uninstall *SnowRunner-Tool* with the Windows *Programs and Functions* control.

 ## Usage